-The 200-day Moving Average is a popular long-term chart indicator used to assess a stock’s trend.
+The 200-day moving average is a long-term chart indicator used to assess a stock’s trend.
 An asset is bullish if above the moving average and bearish if below.
-It is calculated by averaging a security’s closing prices over the last 200.
+It is calculated by averaging a security’s closing prices over the last 200 days.
 But is it profitable?
-We find out.

 The 200-day moving average (MA) is widely used to gauge the health of a stock or index, like the S&P 500 or Nasdaq 100, but does it work, and is it worth using?

 We perform multiple backtests spanning over 200 years of data to determine its accuracy.

 The 200-day moving average is a technical indicator that assesses the long-term trend of an asset.
 It tracks a stock’s performance over the last 200 days and gives investors and traders an idea of where it has been, where it is now, and where it might be headed.

 The 200-day Moving Average is a widely utilized indicator in technical analysis, providing valuable insights into long-term market trends.

 - Calculation: It’s calculated by summing up the closing prices of a security for the last 200 days and then dividing by 200.
 The result is a smooth line that cuts out ‘noise,’ enabling traders to identify overarching trends more clearly.

 - Significance: A stock trading above its 200-day moving average is often seen as bullish, indicating upward momentum.
 Conversely, a stock trading below this line is perceived as bearish, suggesting downward momentum.

 - Uses: Traders often use the 200-day moving average as a support or resistance level.
 When the price crosses above this line, it can act as a buy signal; when it falls below, it may be a sell signal.

 - The 200-day moving average is good for assessing long-term trends.